stygian-phrygian/webmidi-isomorphic-keyboard/README.md

     page down/up         => MIDI program-change prior/next
     backspace/delete     => turn off all notes (if notes get stuck)
 ```

-## Note Layout
-* All the ascii letters and numbers represent pitches.
-* The midi pitches are arranged uniformly (similar to a guitar tuned in minor 3rds)

 ## Screenshot
 ![screenshot](screenshot.png)